AliMahmoud67/FlyRank_Starter/work/capstone_report.md

 | `content_age_days` | 0.1160 |
 | `gsc_avg_position` | 0.1141 |

-The model relied most on February clicks and impressions.
-Content length, content age, and search position contributed smaller amounts individually.
+The model relied most on clicks and impressions from the February feature window.
+Word count, content age, and average position contributed smaller amounts individually.

-This suggests that the model found search-volume and click-performance information particularly useful for distinguishing future opportunities in this dataset.

 The error analysis showed that some high-scoring pages did not become future opportunities.
-Several of these pages had zero February clicks and relatively low impression counts, indicating that sparse search data can make the future outcome harder to identify.
+Several of these pages had zero February clicks and relatively low impression counts, suggesting that limited search observations can make the future outcome harder to identify.

-These feature-importance results describe associations used by the fitted model and should not be interpreted as causal effects.
+The feature-importance values describe associations used by the fitted model and should not be interpreted as causal effects.

 ## 7. Recommendation